Food for thought

 Find out more: Eat well.
 Travel often

 No matter how many of these tips you make the most of, the important thing to remember is to relax and be patient.
-Making mealtimes fun on holiday through games and new surroundings can be a great way to enjoy some family time.
+Making mealtime on holiday fun, through games and new surroundings can be a great way to enjoy some family time.
 Family travel groups consist of like-minded people who are in the same boat as you.
 This could be an advantage to the fussy eaters as they are probably looking at their new best friend to eat certain foods.
 This might just be the golden ticket as they usually mimic what their friends do and follow suit.

 Find out more: Family travel groups